stolostron/multicluster-observability-addon/demo/demoScript.md

 As previously mentioned our CLF is configured to forward logs to both CloudWatch and the Loki instance we have running on the hub.
 Notice that we leave with `PLACEHOLDER` all the fields that will be overwriten with cluster specific information once we install the addon on a spoke cluster.
 In this case the `url` of the Loki instance and the secret name that will be used for the communication.

-We also create a configmap with the mapping between the signal store and the authentication method
+We also create a configmap with the mapping between the signal store and the authentication method.

 @Israel go through tracing resources

-TO BE DONE
+In the case of traces, we configure and OpenTelemetry Collector instance that can receive telemetry data from different sources like OTLP and Jaeger receivers.
+In the case of the exporters, note that for the `otlp` exporter we don't specify any configuration.
+The endpoint will be populated by MCOA.

+Similarly to logging, we have a configmap with the mapping between the exporter and the authentication method to use.

 Finally we can now install these resouces.
 Notice that these resources only need to be configured once, afterwards they will be the template that will be used by the different installations to generat the final manifests that will land on the spoke clusters.